Orangesock/chickfila-project/README.md

-ChickfilAProject
+# Chickfila-Project

-ChickfilAProject is a simple web application that allows users to view the Chick-fil-A menu, place orders, check order status, and contact customer support.
-The project uses HTML, CSS, and JavaScript to provide an interactive experience for online orders.
+Chickfila-Project is a front-end web application that simulates an online ordering system for Chick-fil-A. Users can browse the menu, add items to their cart, check order status, and contact customer support.
+The project is built with HTML, CSS, and JavaScript.

-Features
+## Features

-Semantic display of menu items with prices
+- Browse Chick-fil-A menu 🍗
-Add items to a cart with quantity selection
+- Add items to a cart with quantity selection 🛒
-Checkout summary with total calculation
+- Checkout summary with total price calculation 💰
-Order status simulation based on input
+- Check order status by order number or email 📋
-Customer support form with validation
+- Contact customer support through a form ✉️
+- Responsive design for desktop and mobile 📱

-Project Structure
+## Project Structure

-ChickfilAProject/
+chickfila-project/
 │
-├── index.html          Main homepage with navigation and order prompt ├── order.html          Menu and order form
+├── index.html        # Home page
+├── order.html        # Order menu page
-├── status.html         Order status check page
+├── status.html       # Order status page
-├── support.html        Customer support contact page
+├── support.html      # Customer support page
-├── style.css           Stylesheet for layout, colors, and buttons ├── script.js           JavaScript for cart, checkout, and form handling
+├── style.css         # CSS styling
+├── script.js         # JavaScript functionality
-├── .gitignore          Files and directories ignored by Git └── README.md           Project description and instructions
+├── README.md         # Project documentation
+└── .gitignore        # Git ignore file

-Setup
+## Setup

-1. Clone the repository:
+Clone the repository and open the project in a browser:

 git clone https://github.com/Orangesock/chickfila-project.git
 cd chickfila-project

-2. Open the HTML files in a web browser:
-Open index.html to start using the application.
+open index.html  # On Mac
+# Or double-click index.html in your file explorer

-Usage
+## Usage

-Navigate through the pages using the menu: index.html - Home page order.html - Select menu items and add to cart status.html - Check your order status support.html - Contact customer support
+- Click "Order Now" to view the menu 🍔
+- Enter quantities and add items to the cart 🛒
+- Click "Checkout" to see a summary of your order 🧾
+- Use "Check Order Status" with your order number or email to see status 📬
+- Fill out "Customer Support" form to send a message ✉️

-Contributing
+## Contributing

-To contribute:
-Fork the repository
+1. Fork the repository
-Create a new branch for your feature
+2. Create a new branch (`git checkout -b feature/my-feature`)
-Make changes and commit them
+3. Commit your changes (`git commit -am 'Add feature'`)
-Push the branch to your fork
+4. Push to the branch (`git push origin feature/my-feature`)
-Open a pull request to merge your changes
+5. Open a Pull Request